Strivin0311/llms-learning/dev/modeling/module.md

-# Activation Functions
+# Submodule Design of LLMs
-*Here're some resources about Activation Functions designed for Transformer-based LLMs beyond softmax*
+*Here're some resources about submodule design of Large Language Models*

+## Activation Functions

 #### Primer: Searching for Efficient Transformers for Language Modeling (Squared ReLU)